Skip to main content

 }'

 ❶ Set token_endpoint to the Keycloak token endpoint.
-Required when discovery document is not provided.
+Required when the discovery document is not provided.

-❷ Set password_grant_token_generation_incoming_uri to a custom URI path users can obtain tokens from.
+❷ Set password_grant_token_generation_incoming_uri to a custom URI path where users can obtain tokens.

 Send a request to the configured token endpoint.
-Note that the request should use the POST method and application/x-www-form-urlencoded as the Content-Type:
+The request should use the POST method and application/x-www-form-urlencoded as the Content-Type:

 OIDC_USER=quickstart-user